-Only the Chief Executive can authorise the use of a juvenile CHIS.
+Only the Head of Paid Service can authorise the use of a juvenile CHIS, a vulnerable CHIS and/or the acquisition of confidential information.

-If any Council officer intends to use a juvenile CHIS, advice and guidance should be sought from legal services before any steps are taken.
+If any Council officer intends to use a juvenile CHIS, a vulnerable CHIS or acquire confidential information, advice and guidance should be sought from legal services before any steps are taken.